 March 30-31, 2017 | Centro de Investigación y Docencia Económicas

 In March 2017, fifteen scholars from Mexico, Canada and the United States convened in Mexico City at the Centro de Investigación y Docencia Económicas (CIDE) as part of the Robert A. Pastor North America Research Initiative (NARI), which aims to catalyze the emergence of a new generation of social scientists devoted to the study of the region.
 The two-day workshop explored sources and manifestations of “backlash” against regional integration and cooperation in North America and beyond.
 Informed by short memos analyzing backlash in historical and comparative contexts, scholars considered questions of identity and nationalism; potential directions for trade and environmental policies; and patterns of human migration throughout North America and policies to manage population flows.
-The presence and visibility of actors advocating enhanced cross-border cooperation, particularly at a moment when such cooperation is being challenges, was a central theme throughout the discussion.
+The presence and visibility of actors advocating enhanced cross-border cooperation, particularly at a moment when such cooperation is being challenged, was a central theme throughout the discussion.

 In addition to seminar discussions among the early career scholars participating in the Initiative, several senior Mexican intellectuals were invited to deliver informal presentations during panels held over the course of the two days: Blanca Heredia (of CIDE) framed backlash as a symptom of the end of the global liberal order, while Carlos Elizondo Mayer-Serra (of the Monterrey Institute of Technology and Higher Education) contextualized Mexico’s economic nationalism in the country’s experience of a rapid pace of globalization during the past three decades.
 Carlos Heredia (of CIDE), in turn, led a discussion of how scholarly interventions can shape policy.
 A public panel discussion at the Mexican diplomatic academy—the Instituto Matías Romero—explored the ties that bind the peoples and governments of North America even in the most turbulent of times.
 With nearly fifty diplomatic academy students in attendance, the event provided a valuable occasion to disseminate scholarly insights developed under NARI auspices to a broader public in Mexico City, thus fulfilling the Initiative’s objective of informing understanding of contemporary North American issues beyond academe.